MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 ### Create Active Directory groups

-In this section, you'll add three new Active Directory (AD) groups:
+In this section, you'll add three new Active Directory (AD) groups: the VPN Users group, the VPN Servers group, and the NPS Servers group.
+Each one of these groups will contain the servers that are allowed to request certificates from the CA.

-- *VPN Users group*.
-VPN Users group serves two purposes:

-    - It defines which users are allowed to autoenroll for the user certificates the VPN requires.
-    - It defines which users the NPS authorizes for VPN access.
-    - It allows you to revoke a user's VPN access by removing that user from the group.

-- *VPN Servers group*.
-The VPN Servers group contains the VPN servers that are allowed to request certificates.

-- *NPS Servers group*.
-The NPS Servers group contains the NPS servers that are allowed to request certificates.

-**Create VPN Users group:**
+**Create the VPN Users group:**

 1. On a domain controller, open Active Directory Users and Computers.